8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 - Mid-cap blend: Roughly 14 percent.
 - Mid-cap growth: Roughly 8 percent.
 - Small-cap value: Roughly 13 percent.
-- Large-cap bland: Roughly 15 percent.
+- Small-cap blend: Roughly 15 percent.
 - Small-cap growth: Roughly 7 percent.

 The list includes the 401k from my previous employer, which I'm planning to roll into my Traditional IRA.
 I'll sell everything from all three funds, however, only two (the small- and mid-cap funds will stay gone).